 The Beats Solo3 2019 Wireless' noise isolation performance is poor.
 These headphones block out almost no bass-range noise like bus engines, which could be frustrating if you commute to work.
 They also struggle to cut down ambient chatter, which sits in the mid-range.
 They do a bit better with higher-pitched noise like the hum of an AC unit, though.

 These headphones have a mediocre leakage performance.
 Like the Beats Solo3 2018 Wireless, a significant portion of their leakage is concentrated in the treble range, and escaping audio sounds thin.
 If you like to listen to your audio at a high volume, people around you are likely to hear it.

 The integrated mic's recording quality is alright.
 Your voice should sound natural, although a bit thin and muffled.

 These headphones have a disappointing companion app.
-The Beats app is a pop-up on iOS devices that displays basic battery information when you first connect with your device, but it doesn't really offer much more.
+The Beats app is a pop-up on iOS devices that displays basic battery information when you first connect with your device, but it doesn't offer much more.
 You can also download this app for Android, but it offers the same functionality.

-These headphones can only be used wired with the Xbox One.
-You can only receive audio and the cable itself isn't included in the box.
+You can only use these headphones wired with Xbox One and Xbox Series X|S consoles.
+You can only receive audio, and the cable itself isn't included in the box.